PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Lecture/english.md

 ~$
 ```

-You will see our "Hello-C" folder get listed!
+You will see our `Hello-C` folder get listed!
 To move into the Hello-C folder run `cd Hello-C`.

 ```
 ~$ cd Hello-C   <- ran a command to change the directory